feagi/feagi-core/crates/feagi-hal/docs/PORTING_GUIDE.md

 - Use existing platform-hal crates when available
 - Test compilation frequently
 - Document limitations clearly
-- Ask questions in feagi-embedded issues
+- Ask questions in feagi-hal issues

 ### ❌ DON'T:
 - Try to implement everything at once